-Are you studying for your AP Environmental Science class and/or the end of the year AP exam?
-Reviewing for any AP exam is tricky, and many students who take AP Environmental Science aren't sure how they should be studying.
-This AP Environmental Science study guide will walk you through how to develop a review plan for AP Enviro, give study tips, and provide links to notes and practice exams to make your review more effective.
+Are you studying for your AP Environmental Science class or the final AP test?
+Reviewing for any AP exam is tricky, and many students who take AP Enviro aren't sure how they should be studying.

 How to Use This AP Environmental Science Study Guide

 This guide can be used both for reviewing for the final AP Enviro exam and for preparing for regular class tests and quizzes throughout the school year.
 We'll begin by walking you through the steps you need to take to develop a solid review plan, regardless of when you begin studying.